crabcanon/angular-es6-demo/README.md

   * A new folder called 'dist' will be automatically generated.
   * All the .js will be compiled and minified to one single file called 'app.min.js'.
   * All the .css will be compiled and minified to one single file called 'app.min.css'.
-  * The original index.html will be rewritten and re-generated in order to remove useless codes and load new .js and .css files.
+  * The original index.html will be rewritten in order to remove useless codes and load new .js and .css files.
+  * If you want to check the production, you may simply run `cd dist` and `python -m SimpleHTTPServer`, then visit 'http://localhost:8000'.